range-labs/range-policy/privacy-policy.md

 - To send marketing communications (dependent on consent settings)
 - To conduct aggregate, non-identifying analysis about how people use Range Services
-- To provide customer support and communicate with your regarding your account, activities on our Services, and Privacy Policy changes
+- To provide customer support and communicate with you regarding your account, activities on our Services, and Privacy Policy changes
 - To detect, combat and notify you about security threats or malicious, deceptive, fraudulent, or illegal activity, and otherwise to enforce our